-ATTENDANCE TO YOUR ASSIGNED LABORATORY SECTION IS MANDATORY!
-Labs that
+1. ATTENDANCE TO YOUR ASSIGNED LABORATORY SECTION IS MANDATORY!

-absence from lab will result in a reduction in the final lab grade by
+from lab will result in a reduction in the final

-a failure in the lab (which means a failure for the course).
+will result in a failure in the lab and the course.

-make up TWO or more EXCUSED labs, the student will receive an incomplete
+to make up TWO or more EXCUSED labs the student will receive

-for the course and thus must re-take BI 170.
+an incomplete for the course and thus must

 The following materials are required for each student and must be brought